 Mexican Heather

 Quick facts

-• Bloom Season: Late spring through fall
+• Bloom Season: Late summer through fall (August-October)

-• Light Requirements: Full sun (6-8 hours minimum daily)
+• Light Requirements: Full sun to partial shade

-• Water Needs: Moderate; prefers moist but well-drained soil
+• Water Needs: Moderate; prefers well-draining soil

-• Available at: Both our retail and wholesale locations.
+• Available at: Both our retail and wholesale locations

+Mexican Heather